Rutgers selected for fifth straight year by U.S. Department of State to host Mandela Washington Fellowship

 For the fifth consecutive year, Rutgers has been selected to host the 2018 Mandela Washington Fellowship for Young African Leaders, a flagship program of the Young African Leaders Initiative (YALI).

-Rutgers is the only university partner selected by the U.S. Department of State, who sponsors the program, to host two institutes this year.
+Rutgers is the only university partner selected by the sponsor of the fellowship, the U.S. Department of State, to host two institutes this year.
 The university works closely with the U.S. Department of State’s Bureau of Educational and Cultural Affairs and its implementing partner, IREX, to offer the fellowship.